CleanroomMC/Website/docs/groovy-script/mods/thermalexpansion/factorizer.md

 ## Removing Recipes

-- Removes all recipes with the given IIngredient input for the given mode, with `true` indicating split recipes and `false` indicating combine recipes:
+- Removes all recipes in the given mode, with `true` indicating split recipes, and `false` indicating combine recipes:

     ```groovy:no-line-numbers
-    mods.thermalexpansion.factorizer.removeByInput(boolean, IIngredient)
+    mods.thermalexpansion.factorizer.removeByType(boolean)
     ```

 - Removes all recipes with the given IIngredient input for the given mode, with `true` indicating split recipes and `false` indicating combine recipes: